kohtet02/safe-home/README.md

  - your beloved ones:couple_with_heart: and
  - people around the world:earth_asia:

-Washing hands is the only way to keep the virus out and take action properly to take control of novel epidemic COVID 19.
+Washing hands is the only way to keep the virus out and take action properly to take control of novel pandemic COVID 19.

 ## About Me
 Before explaining about my project UI design, let me introduce myself and why I started this project.